FHasanzadeh/kss/SPEC.md

 ## Preprocessor Helper Documentation

-If you use a CSS preprocessor like SCSS or LESS, you should document all helper functions (sometimes called mixins).
+If you use a CSS preprocessor like Sass or LESS, you should document all helper functions (sometimes called mixins).

 ```scss
 // Creates a linear gradient background, from top to bottom.